DingJingXiangGit/cs425_mp3/Readme.txt

 ----------
 (See report for details)
     Read repair:
-        whether a read request is fired, after received all responses from differe replicas, the coordinator will check whether all responsed tuples have same timestamp.
+        whether a read request is fired, after received all responses from differet replicas, the coordinator will check whether all responsed tuples have same timestamp.
         If some tuples' timestamp is smaller than the largest one, then the read Repair will start by sending repair request to the replicas that return tuple with small timestamp.